raul23/pyebooktools/README.rst

 * ``calibre_folder``; no config variable; **required**

   Calibre library folder which will be traversed and all its book files will be renamed.
-The renamed files will moved to the ouput folder and their corresponding metadata files will either be moved or symlinked (if the flag ``--symlink-only`` is enabled).
+The renamed files will be moved to the ouput folder and their corresponding metadata files will either be moved or symlinked (if the flag ``--symlink-only`` is enabled).